harta55/EnTAP/docs/source/basic_usage.rst

     * Default: paired-end

 * (- - graph)
-    * This will check whether or not your system has graphing functionality supported
+    * This will check whether or not your system has graphing functionality supported and exit
     * If Python with the Matplotlib module are installed on your system graphing should be enabled!
     * This can be specified on its own